-Time and time again, I always hear it from travellers; that the highlight of any trip to Vietnam is the chance one gets to not only interact, but connect with locals, sometimes on a very emotional level.
+Time and time again, I always hear it from traveller that the highlight of any trip to Vietnam is the chance one gets to not only interact, but connect with locals, sometimes on a very emotional level.

-Their smiles, colours and humble lifestyles are found in every far reaching corner of this wide world of Vietnam and usually far away from any well-trodden tourist trail.
-Nothing against the Vietnamese majority “Kinh” because they’re also lovely, but at times can just be a little too… hectic and become too familiar.
+I find myself attracted to areas where most of the people living there are from an ethnic minority group or “người dân tộc” in Vietnamese.
+Their smiles, colours and more humble and sustenance-based lifestyles are found in every far reaching corner of the wide world of Vietnam and usually far away from any well-trodden tourist trail.
+Nothing against the Vietnamese majority “Kinh” because they’re also lovely, but at times can just be a little too familiar and… fast.

-Most people in this village are farm laborers for wealthy “Kinh” landowners who seemingly take advantage of their disconnection from the outside world and pay them a paltry 3000VND/hour (15 U.S. cents!).
+Most people in this village are farm labourers for wealthy “Kinh” landowners who seemingly take advantage of their disconnection from the outside world and pay them a paltry 3000VND/hour (15 U.S. cents!).
 This is way below the minimum wage in Vietnam.